jwg4/intermediate_python/topics/parallel/PITCHME.md

 ---
 ## Multiprocessing
-This is a good approach if it works for you and you don't want to get embroiled in complexity.

 We can just run lots of different processes.
 For example several different Python scripts, or several copies of the same one.
 They can run on different CPU cores, at the same time.
 If one process is waiting for something, the others will continue as normal.

 They don't share any RAM and have to co-ordinate using the filesystem.
-If waiting for the filesystem takes too long, this won't work.

-The Global Interpreter Lock is not a problem for separate Python processes.
+---
+## Multiprocessing works if:
+ - You don't want to deal with threads or async.
+ - You manage coordination somewhere else.
+ - Or hardly any coordination.
+ - All the time is taken in Python code.
+ - You don't max out filesystem or network resources.
+ - (You want to scale to other machines.)

 ---
 ## Multithreading